 money for construction of a new shelter has been

-underway for several months.
-Preliminary shelter
+underway for over 2 years.
+Preliminary shelter plans

-2014 for a new permanent location on Haley Lane
+new permanent location on Haley Lane near

-for more adoptable animals and save more pets from
+more adoptable animals and save more pets from

 Calhoun County Humane Society board is still